 An updated loan period and fee schedule went into effect on April 1.
 Procedures surrounding public use of devices such as laptops and tablets is currently under review with initial recommendations expected in Q2.

-An updated loan period and fee schedule went into effect in April.
-Procedures for use of laptops and tablets for both circulation and in-house use is currently under review with recommendations expected in Q3.
+Procedures for use of laptops and tablets for both circulation and in-house use continues under review with recommendations expected in Q3.